US: Millions on edge as pandemic eviction ban expires | DW | 01.08.2021

 Even though the government approved funding to be passed on to states for protecting renters, the money has been slow to reach people.
 Now, they're faced with the threat of eviction without backup.

-Pressure is mounting on US lawmakers to extend an eviction moratorium that barred landlords from evicting certain tenants who could not pay rent during the pandemic.
+Pressure is mounting on US lawmakers to extend a moratorium that barred landlords from evicting certain tenants who could not pay rent during the pandemic.

 The eviction ban lapsed on Saturday at midnight, putting more than 3.6 million Americans at risk of being homeless.